Info:- The Pen F, E-P7, and the OM-3 adjust both targeted and global colors. Other brands (LUTs) make global adjustments.

 11. Multiple images and the Image Overlay function

-13. High Res Imaging - (Pen F only - Functions also as a creative feature)
+13. High Res Imaging - (Pen F only - Functions also as a creative option)

 14. Standard image adjustments (Saturation, Sharpness, Contrast)